channable/opsqueue/doc/proposals/strategies_and_metadata.md

 Two core principles of Opsqueue are:
 1. We want to be able to support backlogs of many millions of chunks (billions of operations).
-1. We want to make usage of the system as flexible as possible, as long as it doesn't break (1).
+1. We want to make usage of the system as flexible as possible, as long as it doesn't conflict with the first point.

 In the past we've looked at providing a few basic strategies, and then stating "if you want other strategies, you'll have to modify Opsqueue", with 'modify' being either compiling a fork of, or using some kind of to-be-designed 'plug-in mechanism'.